Ultimate List Of Money Making Stay At Home Mom Jobs

 19. Web Search Evaluator

-The role of a search engine evaluator is to establish whether the outcomes to common searches are relevant based on the keyword or phrase entered in the search box.
-These professionals also assess the relevancy for paid ads for individuals using PPC programs such as Google Adwords.
+The role of a search engine evaluator is to establish whether the outcomes of common searches are relevant based on the keyword or phrase entered in the search box.
+These professionals also assess the relevancy of paid ads for individuals using PPC programs such as Google Adwords.

 What I like most about this role is that it doesn’t require a high start-up cost.
-All you need is a high-speed internet connection, anti-virus protection program, knowledge regarding how search engines operate and fundamental research skills.
+All you need is a high-speed internet connection, an anti-virus protection program, knowledge regarding how search engines operate, and fundamental research skills.

 Different corporations pay different amounts depending on the scope of your work.
 But the average rate is about $15 per hour.